project-ncl/sbomer/docs/usage.md

 There are three types of configuration options passed to the generator tool:

 1. **Static** -- Options that are set always,
-2. **Defaults** -- Parameters that are set additionally to the static options in case no custom options provided.
+2. **Defaults** -- Parameters that are set additionally to the static options in case no custom options are provided.
 3. **Custom** -- Parameters that are set in the configuration file.
 These are added to the static options.
-Defaults are overridden by custom parameters.
+These options override defaults mentioned above.

+Currently **default generator** is the CycloneDX Maven Plugin generator.

-#### Domino
+#### Domino Maven generator

+* Type: `maven-domino`
+* Default version: 0.0.90.

 Below you can see the static and default parameters set for the Domino generator.

 **Static**

 ```
-java -jar domino.jar from-maven report --project-dir=[DIR] --output-file=[OUTPUT_DIR]/bom.json --manifest
+java -jar domino.jar from-maven report --project-dir=[DIR] --output-file=[OUTPUT_DIR]/bom.json --manifest -s [PATH_TO_SETTINGS_XML_FILE]
 ```

 **Defaults**